Rodrigo Duterte Fast Facts

 December 12, 2016 - Admits to killing suspected criminals during his time as mayor of Davao City.

-November 9, 2017 - Ahead of APEC meetings with regional leaders, President Rodrigo Duterte tells a group of Filipino expatriates, in the central Vietnamese city of Da Nang, that he stabbed someone to death when he was 16.
+November 9, 2017 - Ahead of APEC meetings with regional leaders, Duterte tells a group of Filipino expatriates, in the central Vietnamese city of Da Nang, that he stabbed someone to death when he was 16.

-November 13, 2017 - President Donald Trump and Duterte "briefly" discussed human rights and the Philippine's bloody war on drugs during their closed-door conversation, the White House announces.
-However, the spokesman for the controversial Philippine President told reporters that "human rights did not arise" during the meeting.
+November 13, 2017 - US President Donald Trump and Duterte "briefly" discussed human rights and the Philippines' bloody war on drugs during their closed-door conversation, the White House announces.
+However, the spokesman for Duterte tells reporters that "human rights did not arise" during the meeting.

+February 8, 2018 - The International Criminal Court (ICC) says it is opening a preliminary examination of the situation in the Philippines which "will analyze crimes allegedly committed ... in the context of the 'war on drugs' campaign," specifically since July 1, 2016.
+Duterte's spokesman tells reporters that the president "welcomes this preliminary examination because he is sick and tired of being accused of the commission of crimes against humanity."